nmania/FSND_Capstone/README.md

 On Windows, run the following:
     py -m pip install --user virtualenv
-    py -m venv env
+    py -m venv venv
 The last variable above is the name of the virtual environment.
-In this case 'env' Then add the env folder to the gitignore
+In this case 'venv' Then add the env folder to the gitignore
 Then activate the virtual environment by running:
-    .\env\Scripts\activate
+    .\venv\Scripts\activate
 If the above doesn't work, use:
-    source env/Scripts/activate
+    source venv/Scripts/activate
 Check to see if its running, run:
     where python
 It should display something allong the lines of (...env\Scripts\python.exe) if it's running.